opensoars/cls/readme.md

 cls
 ===

-Command line output made easy and readable wit the optional use of colors
+Command line output made easy and readable wit the optional use of colors.

 ## Dependencies
 * None